JMRMEDEV/RoboDrawer/README.md

 1. First, the script executes **startup_rvc**, which calls the robotics toolbox.

 2. The scripts executes **ur5_coppelia_com**, which makes the connection through the Matlab remote API.
-Such script, was developed based on this [video](https://www.youtube.com/watch?v=WaYBTA6QPY0) and the work developed by @radica1113.
+Such script, was developed based on this [video](https://www.youtube.com/watch?v=WaYBTA6QPY0) and the work developed by [Radica R](https://github.com/radica1113).
 It also builds some necessary stuff for correctly handling the UR5 and some other components in CoppeliaSim.

 3. Later, **point_detector** is executed.
 This function reads the given picture, reduces its size for a faster handling and reducing